GDemets/Snake-DQN/README.md

 :warning: **WORK IN PROGRESS** :warning:

 ### Infinite Loop
-Another issue discovered during this project: sometimes, with my second configuration, the agent gets stuck in an infinite loop.
+Issue discovered during this project: sometimes, with my configuration, the agent gets stuck in an infinite loop.
-To avoid this behavior, we can add a condition that ends the game after 200 steps and penalizes the agent.
+**Correction** : add a condition that ends the game after 200 steps and penalizes the agent.

 ![Infinite Loop](img/Infinite_boucle.gif)